metodos-colecciones-python

 In this example,

-• filter(is_even, numbers) filters the numbers from the list numbers
+• filter(is_even, numbers) filters the numbers in the numbers list

-• Returns a filter object that contains only the even numbers
+• Returns a filter object containing only the even numbers

 Just like with map(), a lambda function can also be used with filter():